 If your service-connected Parkinson’s keeps you from working, benefits may also be available under a unique rating called Total Disability Based on Individual Unemployability (TDIU).
 Under this program, the VA pays 100% of total disability compensation to veterans who are unable to earn a living, and whose service-connected disabilities are not rated as 100-percent disabling.
 You want to be sure to file for TDIU as well.

-The right legal guidance can make the difference in getting disability benefits for Parkinson’s disease.
+The right legal guidance can make the difference in your case.

 At Marc Whitehead & Associates, we can help you prepare an initial SSDI or LTD application for the best possible outcome.
 If you’ve already been denied benefits for Parkinson’s, our attorneys will develop and file a solid appeal to rebut a wrongful claim denial.